Holistic’s Cultural Calendar

 Highlights of the Month

-Please note: the exact start date of Ramadan is determined by the sighting of the moon and may vary by community.
+Please note: The exact start date of Eid al-Fitr is determined by the sighting of the new moon and may vary by community.
+Eid al-Fitr is projected to start on March 20, 2026 but some communities may begin observance on March 19 or March 21.

 Let us know how you are using our DEI Cultural Calendar!